In most states, wills are governed by the Uniform Probate Code (commonly known as the UPC) either in whole in parcel.

 In the instance there are no named beneficiaries in the will, or when the named beneficiaries predecease the testator (the person making the will) the estate must also pass through probate to determine the appropriate beneficiaries.
 The Uniform Probate Code has provisions governing this type of estate distribution so check with your jurisdiction to determine whom the beneficiaries of the will should be.

-When the decedent owned property
+When the decedent owned property as tenant in common

 To summarize, a duly executed will must pass through probate to transfer legal title to the named beneficiary who upon receipt of legal title may devise or distribute the property as they choose.